State-owned enterprises of China: Hu Jintao administration

 Beginning in 2003 with Hu Jintao's administration, the Chinese government increasingly funded SOE consolidation, supplying massive subsidies and favoring SOEs from a regulatory standpoint.
 These efforts helped SOEs to crowd out foreign and domestic private sector competitors.

-Hu and Premier Wen Jiabao created SASAC in 2003 to oversee the 189 central SOEs that existed at the time.
+Hu and Premier Wen Jiabao created the State-owned Assets Supervision and Administration Commission (SASAC) in 2003 to oversee the 189 central SOEs that existed at the time.
 This ended the fragmentation of authority over state assets, which had increased after the dissolution of the State Assets Administration Bureau in 1998.

+In 2004, SASAC and the Central Organization Department of the CCP piloted restructuring with seven central state-owned enterprises, which included the establishment of boards of directors at the company level, each with a minimum of two external board members chosen by SASAC.

 As part of China Western Development program, China's five large state-owned hydropower companies planned, underwrote, and built the majority of dams on the river and its tributaries.

 On 12 August 2005, the State Council released the Opinions on Encouraging, Supporting, and Guiding the Development of Individual Businesses, Private Firms, and Other Parts of the Non-State Economy (commonly known as the 36 Articles).
 The 36 Articles characterized the state-owned economy as the country's "mainstay" while stating that the private sector should also be guided and developed.
 The 36 Articles also established the principle of equal treatment for state-owned enterprises and private enterprises in areas where both could operate, although many of these reforms were not thoroughly implemented.

 Beginning in 2007, central government SOEs were required to provide to the central government a portion of their capital income, stock dividends, property transfer income, enterprise liquidated income, and other state-owned capital income.

 SOEs were major beneficiaries of China's stimulus program following the Great Recession, which began a period where the private sector withdrew and the state-owned sector expanded.